calcom/cal.com/packages/app-store/raycast/DESCRIPTION.md

   - 4.png
 ---

 Quickly share your Cal.com meeting links with Raycast.
 Requires Raycast.com to be installed.
 You can create an API token in your Developer Cal.com Settings.
+Just editing this to test GitHub actions.